-What does a virtual teaching job really look like?
+What does an online teacher job really look like?

-Proximity Learning teachers have a unique job.
+Proximity Learning online teachers have a unique job.
 They teach regular STEAM and world language classes in traditional k12 schools.
 The difference is they teach those classes remotely with flexible schedules that fit naturally into their lives.
 They can teach as many classes as they like, but they must be certified in the given subject.
 The best part is that these are online teacher jobs from home.

 “As an elementary student, I had such a positive experience in school and it became my dream to be a teacher.
 When I was a registrar, I attended Western Governors University (WGU)- Texas Teacher College to earn a bachelor's degree.
 It is a university that is 100% virtual.
 I became licensed to teach in 2017 and was quickly hired as a teacher for the school I had been working at over the past few years.
 I am certified to teach core subjects EC-6th grade.
 Hard work, dedication, and superb time management skills led me to successfully earn a master's degree in Curriculum and Instruction with WGU while working full time as a teacher.”